republican-creole

-The MTU setting controls the maximum ethernet packet size your PC will send (you did know the Internet works in packets, didn't you?).
-Why a limit?
-Because although larger packets can be constructed and sent, your ISP and Internet backbone routers and equipment will chop up (fragment) any packets larger than their limit.
-These parts are then reassembled by the target equipment before reading.
-This fragmentation and reassembly is not optimal.
+The MTU setting controls the maximum ethernet packet size your PC will send (you did know the internet works in packets, didn't you?).
+Why a limit? because although larger packets can be constructed and sent, Your ISP and Internet backbone routers and equipment will chop up (fragment) any larger than their limit, then these parts are re-assembled by the target equipment before reading.
+This fragmentation, and re-assembly is not optimal.

 MTU and Windows and Defaults

-Unless otherwise set, Windows defaults MTU to 1500, or a lower value of 576 for external networks.
-1500 is OK unless you are running PPPoE, want to use IPSec (Secure VPNs) or both, then it's too big.
-576 is not efficient for the broadband/Internet; it's too small.
+Unless otherwise set, windows defaults MTU to 1500, or a lower value of 576 for external networks.
+1500 is ok unless you are running PPPoE, or want to use IPSec (Secure VPNs), or both, (it is then too big).
+576 is not efficient

 Finding the largest MTU, by EXPERIMENT

-If your MTU is too low already, maybe 576, the following method will not be able to detect whether you can switch to an optimal size.
-So first follow "CHANGING MTU for PPPoE" to reset MTU to 1500, reboot and then come back to this!
+If your MTU is too low already, (maybe 576), the following method will not be able to detect whether you can switch to an optimal size.....
+So first follow "CHANGING MTU for PPPoE" to reset MTU to 1500, reboot, then come back to this!

 The best value for MTU is that value just before your packets get fragmented.
-How do you find that out?
-By using Ping at an command prompt.
+How do you find out that?
+By using Ping at an MSDOS command prompt.

 ping -f -l 1472 www.dslreports.com

-Press Enter.
+(That is a dash-ell not a dash-one.
+Also note the spaces in-between the sections) Press Enter.
 Then reduce 1472 by 10 until you no longer get the "packet needs to be fragmented" error message.
-Then increase by 1 until you are 1 less away from getting the "packet need to be fragmented" message again.
+Then increase by 1 until you are 1 less from getting "packet need to be fragmented" message again.

 Note:If you can ping through with the number at 1472, you are done!
 Stop right there.
 Add 28 and your MaxMTU is 1500.